Creating a Web Application with Spring Boot with JSP

 Project Dependencies

-Spring Boot Starter Web provides all the dependencies and the auto configuration need to develop web applications.
-It is the first dependency we would use.
+Spring Boot Starter Web provides all the necessary dependencies and auto-configuration required to develop web applications.
+This is the first dependency we will use in our project.

 <dependency>